 For everyday life, the quote offers a peculiar kind of wisdom, one that is simultaneously liberating and humbling.
 It liberates us from the tyranny of assuming that all outcomes are controllable, that failure or disappointment necessarily reflects personal inadequacy or moral failing.
 Life contains genuine contingency; plans collapse for reasons having nothing to do with our competence.
 But this liberation comes with a corollary humility: recognizing the role of events means acknowledging the limits of our power and foresight.
 We cannot manage everything.
 The job we prepared for disappears.
 The relationship we nurtured falls apart.
 The health we took for granted fractures.
 The event arrives and rearranges the landscape.
 What Macmillan’s words suggest, then, is not a counsel of despair but a more realistic framework for action.
 Rather than being paralyzed by the knowledge that events will intervene, we can focus on building resilience, maintaining flexibility, and cultivating the wisdom to adapt when circumstances change.
 The quote also serves as a kind of permission to forgive ourselves and others for the failures that result from forces beyond our control, while maintaining accountability for the choices we do make within those constraints.

-More than sixty years after Macmillan left office, his five words endure because they name something we experience constantly but rarely articulate so cleanly: the gap between intention and outcome, between plans and reality, between the world we imagine and the world that actually unfolds.
+More than sixty years after Macmillan left office, the five words attached to his name endure because they name something we experience constantly but rarely articulate so cleanly: the gap between intention and outcome, between plans and reality, between the world we imagine and the world that actually unfolds.
 In an age of algorithmic prediction, big data, and the fantasy that technology might finally allow us to optimize everything, these words serve as a necessary corrective.
 They remind us that we are not in control, that surprise remains possible, that history continues to exceed our management.
-Macmillan, shaped by two world wars and the twilight of empire, understood something that each generation must relearn: that events are the fundamental fact of political and personal life, and that wisdom consists not in denying them but in meeting them with as much grace, flexibility, and humor as we can muster.
+Macmillan, shaped by two world wars and the twilight of empire, understood something that each generation must relearn—whether or not he ever compressed it into this famous phrase: that events are the fundamental fact of political and personal life, and that wisdom consists not in denying them but in meeting them with as much grace, flexibility, and humor as we can muster.